Jay E

-Jason Lee Epperson (born August 13, 1978), known professionally as Jay E, is an American record producer, entrepreneur and DJ.
-He is a co-founder of the production team Basement Beats.
-Jay E rose to fame as the producer of rapper Nelly's multi-platinum 2000 album Country Grammar which has sold more than 10 million copies worldwide.
-He has produced songs for Murphy Lee, St. Lunatics, Justin Timberlake, E-40, Cedric the Entertainer, Lil Wayne, Ron Isley, Three 6 Mafia, and Hilary Duff.
-He is credited as one of the producers of St. Louis hip hop, a style characterized by hip hop mixed with soul, rhythm and blues and pop music.
-Billboard magazine, in the December 2000 issue, listed Jay E at No. 16 of the Top 100 Producers and No. 19 of the Top 100 R&B/Hip Hop Producers of 2000.
+Jason Lee Epperson (born August 13, 1978) is an American record producer and DJ from St. Louis, Missouri.
+He first became known as the primary producer of hometown native Nelly's 2000 debut album Country Grammar, which received diamond certification by the Recording Industry Association of America (RIAA).
+Thereafter, he produced extensively for Nelly and his collaborators, and signed with his record label, Derrty Entertainment as in-house talent.
+He has since produced songs for other artists including Murphy Lee, St. Lunatics, Justin Timberlake, E-40, Cedric the Entertainer, Lil Wayne, Ron Isley, Three 6 Mafia, and Hilary Duff.
+Epperson's style is characterized by hip hop mixed with soul, R&B, and pop music.
+Billboard magazine, in its December 2000 issue, listed Epperson at number 16 on its "Top 100 Producers" list, as well as number 19 on its "Top 100 R&B/Hip Hop Producers of 2000" list.
+He has received a Grammy Award nomination.

 Early life

-Jay E was born on August 13, 1978, the first child of three.
+Jason Epperson was born on August 13, 1978, the first child of three.
 His mother was a stay-at-home mom.
 In the early '90s, he attended St. Charles West High School.
 He first took an interest in musical instruments at the age of 14, learning piano and light guitar.
 Having had an interest in becoming a DJ, he purchased his first turntable at the age of 15.
 It was an off-brand turntable and his first record was by KRS-One.
 He would go on to work and perfect his craft as a DJ.
 Some of his early influences were DJs such as Kid Capri and Jam Master Jay.
 Thereafter, he focused on his social life and entertainment for the remainder of his high school years.
 Jay would DJ for local house parties and would later land a job at a local St. Louis roller skating rink.
 His first shot at production was in Saints Studio in 1996; this is where he met future St. Lunatics member Ali who introduced him to the St. Lunatics.

 Music career

 1998: First release: Who's the Boss EP

-The first release by the St. Lunatics was the EP Who's the Boss with production by Jay E. Its lead single, "Gimme What U Got", was the group's first local hit.
-The independent release brought forth a huge buzz which pushed Jay to work even harder on his production style and another EP with the St. Lunatics.
-This album was not released under Universal Music but was released by the owner of the original music.
+The first release by the St. Lunatics was the 1997 single "Gimme What U Got", which was produced by Epperson and became the group's first local hit.
+The independent release brought forth a buzz which pushed Epperson to further continue his work with the group.
+The album of which it initially preceded, Who’s the Boss was eventually released as an extended play in 2004, originally intended for a release during the same year as the single.
+Epperson produced the EP in its entirety.